justinmeiners/efficient-programming-with-components/12_merge_sort.md

 There is absolutely no indication that getting it will make you rich.

 **Exercise:** Implement a visualizer (such as with console output) which illustrates
-    every step of merge sort with this algorithm.
+    every step of this merge sort algorithm.

 **Exercise:** Implement merge sort with `std::accumulate` (left fold) instead of binary counter.
     This is a very inefficient merge sort, but can be helpful to understand how the binary